EMSL-Computing/PIML4PDE/README.md

 To clone the **PIML4PDE** repository, follow these steps:

-1. Open a Terminal (Mac) or Command Git-Bash/Prompt/PowerShell (Windows).
+1. Open a Terminal (Mac or Linux) or Git-Bash/Command-Prompt/PowerShell (Windows).

 2. Navigate to the directory where you want to clone the repository: